 2. Create flow through flooring

 Continuing the one flooring type throughout your home will make a huge difference in the feeling of space.
-Laying floor boards is a great a solution as these can be used in various rooms including the living spaces, kitchen areas and bedrooms.
+Laying floorboards is a great solution as these can be used in various rooms including the living spaces, kitchen areas, and bedrooms.

 If you need advice on finding the right rug size for your space, click here.